tominekan/terminal/README.md

 - [ ] Add more detail in the personal information section, looks pretty spartan ngl
 - [ ] Create new "file system" class for extensive refactoring (reduce code repitition)
 - [ ] Make the directory system less trivial lol, need to get rid of repeating code

+## Note:
+I'm going to completely rework my re-implementation of the file system structure.
+Now that I've taken a proper DSA course, I should probably implement the filesystem as a tree.
+I can't believe I tried some other weird implementation before, it's so much simpler using a tree-like structure lol.